Below, we’ve addressed our most frequently asked questions (FAQs):

 The SMART San Diego website is sponsored by Practical Recovery

-Practical Recovery provides self-empowering (non-12-step) outpatient services in San Diego, including individual therapy, group IOP and an innovative alternative to residential treatment the Individual Intensive Outpatient Program (IIOP).
+Practical Recovery provides self-empowering (non-12-step) outpatient services in San Diego, including individual, family, and group therapy, and an innovative alternative to residential treatment.